Workload Autoscaler Configuration

 Ignore startup metrics

 Some workloads, notably Java and .NET applications, may have increased resource usage during startup that can negatively impact autoscaling recommendations.
-To address this, CAST AI allows you to ignore startup metrics for a specified duration when calculating workload autoscaling recommendations.
+To address this, Cast AI allows you to ignore startup metrics for a specified duration when calculating workload autoscaling recommendations.

-You can configure this setting in the CAST AI console under Advanced Settings of a vertical scaling policy:
+You can configure this setting in the Cast AI console under Advanced Settings of a vertical scaling policy:

 - Enable the feature by checking the "Ignore workload startup metrics" box.